Foeniculum vulgare, commonly known as fennel, is a flavorful culinary herb and medicinal plant.

 - May benefit mental health.
 Animal studies have found that fennel extract may reduce aging-related memory deficits (

 - May relieve menopausal symptoms.
-A review of 10 studies noted that fennel may relieve hot flashes, vaginal itching, dryness, pain during sex, sexual function, sexual satisfaction, and sleep disturbance in menopausal women (
+A review of 10 studies noted that fennel may improve sexual function and satisfaction in menopausal women, as well as relieve hot flashes, vaginal itching, dryness, pain during sex, and sleep disturbances (

-It’s important to note that many of these studies used concentrated doses of the plant, and it’s unclear whether eating small amounts of fennel or its seeds would offer the same benefits.
+It’s important to note that many of these studies used concentrated doses of the plant, and it’s unlikely that eating small amounts of fennel or its seeds would offer the same benefits.

 Summary Fennel has antibacterial properties and may improve mental health, relieve menopausal symptoms, and reduce inflammation.
-Still, it’s unclear whether amounts commonly consumed of fennel or its seeds would offer the same effects.
+Still, it’s unlikely that fennel or its seeds would offer the same effects when eaten in small amounts.

 Though fennel and its seeds are likely safe when eaten in moderation, there are some safety concerns over more concentrated sources of fennel, such as extracts and supplements.

 For example, fennel has strong estrogenic properties, meaning that it acts similarly to the hormone estrogen.
-While this may be helpful for relieving menopausal symptoms, it may be unsafe for pregnant women.
+While this may help relieve menopausal symptoms, it may be unsafe for pregnant women.

 Due to its estrogen-like activity, there is concern over the plant’s potential teratogenicity — the potential to disturb fetal growth and development.